 If you follow us in stories, you saw that a while back I did a skin detox.
 For 7 days I didn’t use any products on my skin – no cleanser, no toner, no serums, no moisturizer – nothing.
 I wasn’t trying to correct any issues or streamline my skincare routine, I simply wanted to see the difference in my skin if I stepped back and let it do its own thing instead of constantly putting products on it.
 Plus, as a busy working mom, any excuse to not have to do something is welcomed.

 The premise of a skin “detox” is that we should give our skin the chance to regulate itself instead of constantly applying products to address various issues.
 Often we are overly aggressive in our skincare routines (over-exfoliating is a thing) and layer too many products creating new issues.
 The skin, like the rest of our bodies, will work to correct itself and maintain a proper state.
 But of course, we don’t give it a chance.
-I remember in my teens when my acne burst, my mother telling me when I was young to leave my skin alone and that the more I did, the more I would have to do as I got older.
+I remember in my teens when my acne burst, my mother telling me to leave my skin alone and that the more I scratched, the more make up I would have to use to cover the marks.
 As usual, Moms are right.
 She even got me a few products which you can find here that helped me control the burst of acne on my face.

 I picked a Thursday to start figuring that if my skin got all dry or weird I would be able to avoid public scrutiny by staying at home over the weekend.

 Wednesday night I did a double cleanse using Mountain Rose Herbs organic safflower oil which is a mainstay in my cleansing routine.
 After the oil cleanse I followed up with the Dermalogica Special Cleansing Gel.
 I figured if I wasn’t going to be using anything but water on my face for the next week, at least let me start with a clean palette.